PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-## The Forth Requirement: Timeout After 10 Seconds
+## The Fourth Requirement: Timeout After 10 Seconds

-Our final requirement was to return an error if Racer takes longer than 10 seconds.
+Our final requirement is returning an error if Racer takes longer than 10 seconds.

 ### Write the Test First